"Rob Clare changed my life." - Riz Ahmed

 In the US he has been visiting faculty at UCLA, Yale Drama, The Juilliard School, USC Los Angeles, CSU Long Beach, CSU Los Angeles and NYU Tisch (both graduate and undergraduate acting).
 He has also directed productions of As You Like It (Antaeus Theatre Company, Los Angeles), Cymbeline (New Orleans Shakespeare Festival), Twelfth Night and The Merry Wives of Windsor (American Shakespeare Center, Staunton VA), Love’s Labour’s Lost and Henry IV Parts 1 and 2 (Marin Shakespeare Company), King Lear (Luna Stage, Orange NJ), The Winter’s Tale (Hang A Tale Productions, NYC), As You Like It (Kentucky Shakespeare), Richard III (Idaho Shakespeare Festival), Pericles (USC Los Angeles), The Tempest (Juilliard), The Duchess of Malfi (CSU Long Beach), and Richard III and A Midsummer Night’s Dream (both at the American Academy of Dramatic Arts, Los Angeles).
 He has worked regularly at the NYC Actors Center, the Academy for Classical Acting in Washington DC, Berg Studios (Los Angeles), and with the acclaimed Steppenwolf Theater Company, Chicago, for whose ensemble he led Shakespeare workshops, and also provided specialized verse and text work for Tina Landau’s production of The Tempest.
 In collaboration with the Last Stand Quartet, he devised and presented an evening of Shakespeare with classical music which was first performed in Louisville, KY, with the actor Liev Schreiber, and then at the Kennedy Centre, Washington DC, with actors Andre Braugher and Reiko Aylesworth.
-Work during 2020 has included directing Troilus and Cressida for UCLA, online explorations of Macbeth, and multiple series of Shakespeare workshops online.
+Work during and since 2020 has included directing Troilus and Cressida for UCLA, online explorations of Macbeth, Twelfth Night, King Lear and Romeo and Juliet, and multiple series of Shakespeare workshops online.
 He is also preparing a production of King Lear to tour to underserved communities in and around Los Angeles.